FunkiDunki/Bottleship/README.md

 ## Reqs for Player Class
- __init_\_(size: int): inits for a certain board size PlaceShips(sizes: List[int]): creates ships to place on the board of certain sizes and returns them MakePlay(): returns a play as a position [x, y] OpponentPlay(play): takes information about the opponent's turn, no action necessary TurnFeedback(play, hit, sink): recieve info about your own play, hit and sink are bools for info about the play
+ __init_\_(size: int): inits for a certain board size place_ships(sizes: List[int]): creates ships to place on the board of certain sizes and returns them make_play(): returns a play as a position [x, y] opponent_play(play): takes information about the opponent's turn, no action necessary turn_feedbac(play, hit, sink): recieve info about your own play, hit and sink are bools for info about the play